patooz/alx-higher_level_programming/0x03-python-data_structures/README.md

 7-add_tuple.py - a function that adds 2 tuples.
 8-multiple_returns.py - a function that returns a tuple with the length of a string and its first character.
 9-max_integer.py - a function that finds the biggest integer of a list.
+10-divisible_by_2.py - a function that finds all multiples of 2 in a list.